Latino Heritage in Los Angeles: Murals

 This epic, half-mile long mural tells the story of California from prehistory to the 1950s.
 Known as one of the longest murals in the world, The Great Wall of Los Angeles contains chronologically ordered vignettes, beginning with dinosaurs on one end and the Baby Boom at the other.
 The mural was designed by Judith Baca, founder of the Social and Public Art Resource Center (SPARC).
 The mural was begun in 1974 and completed over five summers, employing over 400 youth and their families from diverse social and economic backgrounds, working with artists, oral historians, ethnologists, scholars, and hundreds of community members.

-White Memorial Medical Center
+"Comunidad" - White Memorial Medical Center

 The grounds of the White Memorial Medical Center contain many paintings, sculptures and tile work for patients to peruse as they convalesce.
 One of the most prominent is a tile mural on the Cesar Chavez Avenue side, Comunidad by Jose Ramirez.
-The 2004 mural features a Los Angeles cityscape in the background and its multicultural citizens in the foreground.
+The 2004 mural features a Los Angeles cityscape in the background and its global citizens in the foreground.

 Tikkun Olam - To Repair the World